Most of the times, my life is so chaotic that if I don’t use a tool or something, my addictions take over and I find it hard to manage life.

 That happens because the more I use one, the less effective it is.
 And if it’s not effective, it doesn’t bring the expected results.
 And if it doesn’t bring the expected results, I lose interest.

 I’ve been using meditation as a tool since I was 15 years old but only recently I’ve discovered it’s called meditation.
 For many moments I’ve been stressed, meditation showed tremendous results and it helped me become aware of my feelings and emotions.
+The results of meditation are amazing if you’re looking to manage life in a better manner.

 There are two types of meditation I’m using: